ubcctf/ubcctf.github.io/getting_started.md

 # Getting Started

 This page is meant as a first steps introduction to get you into your CTF journey.
-There are many online resources related to CTFs and so this page aims to present an effective approach to improving your CTF skills, while also linking to good resources along the way.
+There are many online resources related to CTFs, and so this page aims to present an effective approach to improving your CTF skills, while also linking to good resources along the way.

-The best way to learn is to solve challenges, get stuck, google things, make progress, get stuck again, ask questions, get flag, repeat.
+The **best way to learn** is to approach challenges, get stuck, google things, make progress, get stuck again, ask questions, get flag, repeat.
 You will pick up knowledge, skills and tools along the way.

 ## What are CTFs?